-This document was initially presented in draft form as we were asking for the views of our customers and other stakeholders on the appropriateness of our proposed assurance activities to deal with the data items' most at risk.
-Now that it has been finalised, this document should be read in conjunction with our consultation document on the Statement of Risks, Strengths and Weaknesses of Information 2019, which we published on 29 November 2019.
-In common with all other water companies in England and Wales, we carry out an annual Risks, Strengths and Weaknesses exercise with stakeholders, to highlight the areas that require 'targeted' assurance; the areas that have the most significance to customers and stakeholders, due to their impact on them, or for those that have the greatest probability of a risk of inaccurate reporting materialising.
+This document is presented in draft form as we are asking for the views of our customers and other stakeholders on the appropriateness of our proposed assurance activities to deal with the data items' most at risk, prior to its finalisation.
+This document should therefore be read in conjunction with our consultation document on the Statement of Risks, Strengths and Weaknesses of Information 2019, which we published on 29 November 2019.9 In common with all other water companies in England and Wales, we carry out an annual Risks, Strengths and Weaknesses exercise with stakeholders, to highlight the areas that require 'targeted' assurance; the areas that have the most significance to customers and stakeholders, due to their impact on them, or for those that have the greatest probability of a risk of inaccurate reporting materialising.
 The exercise provides details of our methodology for identifying any risks that may materialise.
-As figure 3 demonstrates, the Statement takes into account various factors when determining the risk ratings for the data items the Company reports on, including:
+As the figure further below demonstrates, the Statement takes into account various factors when determining the risk ratings for the data items the Company reports on, including:

-Company risk assessment:

-- This has been carried out by the team in Bristol Water responsible for reporting information to customers, regulators and stakeholders; - The team has examined the inherent probability of inaccurate reporting this information, the strength of the control framework we have in place to mitigate this risk and the potential impacts of any errors; and - The methodology for determining the risk was initially based on the Data Assurance Guidance for Electricity and Gas Network Companies16, published by Ofgem in February 2015, which we amended to ensure it remained relevant for the key considerations in the water industry.
+- Company risk assessment: - This has been carried out by the team in Bristol Water responsible for reporting information to customers, regulators and stakeholders; - The team has examined the inherent probability of inaccurate reporting this information, the strength of the control framework we have in place to mitigate this risk and the potential impacts of any errors; and - The methodology for determining the risk was initially based on the Data Assurance Guidance for Electricity and Gas Network Companies10, published by Ofgem in February 2015, which we amended to ensure it remained relevant for the key considerations in the water industry. - Independent assurance assessments and regulatory feedback: